SolaceProducts/pubsubplus-connector-kafka-source/README.md

 Kerberos has some very specific requirements to operate correctly.
 Some additional tips are as follows:
 * DNS must be operating correctly both in the Kafka brokers and on the Solace PS+ broker.
 * Time services are recommended for use with the Kafka Cluster nodes and the Solace PS+ broker.
 If there is too much drift in the time between the nodes, Kerberos will fail.
-* You must use the DNS name and not the IP addressin the Solace PS+ host URI in the Connector configuration file
+* You must use the DNS name and not the IP address in the Solace PS+ host URI in the Connector configuration file
 * You must use the full Kerberos user name (including the Realm) in the configuration property; obviously, no password is required.

 ## Developers Guide